Lego City Undercover: Plot

 Police officer Chase McCain returns to Lego City after being exiled two years prior.
-He learns from Mayor Gleeson that notorious criminal Rex Fury, whom Chase helped to arrest, had recently escaped from prison.
+He learns from Mayor Gleeson that notorious criminal Rex Fury, whom Chase helped to arrest, recently escaped from prison.
 Chase is joined by dim-witted rookie Frank Honey and assisted by police technician Ellie Phillips in pursuing Rex.
-However, his return is not welcome news for Natalia Kowalski, Chase's ex-girlfriend, who was forced into witness protection program after he inadvertently revealed her as the witness in Rex's trial, nor Marion Dunby, the city's new Chief of Police, who had Chase sent away because of this mistake.
+Chase is unwelcome to Natalia Kowalski, Chase's ex-girlfriend, who was forced into witness protection after he inadvertently revealed her as the witness in Rex's trial.
+Marion Dunby, the city's new Chief of Police, sent Chase away because of this mistake.

 After dealing with a number of minor cases, Chase manages to gather clues that lead him to encountering Rex at Bluebell Mine, but is defeated before he can arrest him.
-Dunby sends Chase undercover within a limousine company owned by Chan Chuang, head of a crime gang.
-He works as a driver for billionaire Forrest Blackwell, gains acceptance with Chan's business partner, Vinnie Pappalardo, and steals a Moon buggy for Chan.
-Chan captures Natalia while investigating his connection to her father's disappearance; Chase rescues her, causing her to accept his help in finding her father, but angering Dunby when Chan goes into hiding.
+Pressured by Gleeson, Dunby sends Chase undercover within a limousine company owned by Chan Chuang, head of a crime gang.
+He works as a driver for billionaire Forrest Blackwell and steals a car for Chan.
+He encounters Natalia, who is conducting her own search for her father, and learns from her that Chan is working for a crime boss named Vinnie Pappalardo, who is very distrustful of strangers.
+To gain Vinnie's trust, Chase must get a prison transport truck from the police department and use it to break Vinnie's cousin Moe DeLuca out of prison.
+In return, Moe helps Chase get into Vinnie's gang by having him steal a truck full of color guns and then deliver it to Vinnie's ice cream parlor.
+Chase is then tasked to steal a valuable stone called the Bell Pepper Emerald, and then steal a Moon buggy for Chan.
+Later, Chan captures Natalia while investigating his connection to her father's disappearance; when Chase rescues her, she accepts his help in finding her father.